ManageIQ/manageiq-documentation/policies_and_profiles_guide/_topics/chap_policies.md

 ### Compliance Policies

-Compliance policies are specifically designed to secure your environment by checking conditions that you create.
+Compliance policies are designed to secure your environment by checking conditions that you create.
 These conditions can include the same conditions that you would use in a control policy, and most of the procedures are the same.
 However, a compliance policy automatically assigns the mark as a compliant action when the entity type (virtual machine or host, for example) to which the policy applies passes all of the conditions.
 If any of the conditions are not met, then the virtual machine or host is marked as non-compliant.
 The compliance status is shown in the summary screen for the entity type and on the compare and drift screens.

 {% include_relative _topics/to_create_a_compliance_policy.md %}